Defrag-racing/oDFe/README.md

-# Quake3e
+# oDFe

 [![build](../../workflows/build/badge.svg)](../../actions?query=workflow%3Abuild) * <a href="https://discord.com/invite/ZG4dKNVQJu"><img src="https://img.shields.io/discord/751483934034100274?color=7289da&logo=discord&logoColor=white" alt="Discord server" /></a>

-This is a modern Quake III Arena engine aimed to be fast, secure and compatible with all existing Q3A mods.
+This is a modern Quake III Arena engine aimed to be fast, secure and specifically designed for the DeFRaG mod.
-It is based on last non-SDL source dump of [ioquake3](https://github.com/ioquake/ioq3) with latest upstream fixes applied.
+It is based on [Quake3e](https://github.com/ec-/Quake3e) with many additions.

 Go to [Releases](../../releases) section to download latest binaries for your platform or follow [Build Instructions](#build-instructions)